-Dr. Bailey joined the Center as Assistant Director in 2011, was named Associate Director in 2015, and then promoted to Interim Director in 2016.
+Dr. Bailey joined the Center as Assistant Director in 2011, designated Associate Director in 2015, named Interim Director in 2016, and then promoted to Director in 2018.
 He has a B.A. in psychology from Providence College and a M.A. in clinical psychology from Connecticut College.
 Chris earned a Ph.D. in counseling psychology from University of Missouri-Kansas City.
 He is a licensed psychologist in Rhode Island.
 Working with undergraduate and graduate students has been a focus for Dr. Bailey in his clinical, research, supervisory, and teaching roles.
-Prior to Roger Williams, his previous counseling center experiences included Rhode Island College, Rockhurst University, Stonehill College, and the University of Missouri-Columbia.
-Dr. Bailey also served in a variety of other settings, including career services, community mental health centers, juvenile probation, a psychiatric hospital, and in residential care with the developmentally disabled.
-His professional interests include administration, college student development, career development, emotion regulation, outreach presentations (topics such as dreams, happiness, and sleep), personality theories, positive psychology, supervision, and training.
+Prior to Roger Williams, his previous counseling center experience included Rhode Island College, Rockhurst University, Stonehill College, and the University of Missouri-Columbia.
+Dr. Bailey also served in a variety of other settings, including career services, community mental health centers, juvenile probation, a psychiatric hospital, and residential care with individuals diagnosed with neurodevelopmental disorders.
+His professional interests include administration, college student development, career psychology, emotion regulation, outreach presentations (topics such as dreams, happiness, and sleep), personality theories, positive psychology, supervision, and training.
 Chris enjoys art, baseball, domestic and international travel, music, science fiction, spirituality, walking, and time with family, friends, and pets.

 James Blue, Psy.D.

 Dr. Blue joined the Center in 2015.
 James has a B.A. in psychology from Gordon College.
 Dr. Blue earned a M.A. in psychology from William James College, where he completed his doctorate in clinical psychology.
 In the past, James has worked at a therapeutic day school, a high school counseling center, and an outpatient program that focuses on early intervention and recovery in psychosis.
-Dr. Blue's professional interests include positive psychology, mindfulness, philosophical psychology, emotion regulation, substance-related disorders, identity development, and sports psychology.
-In his free time, James enjoys exercise, fishing, cooking, live music, and time with family and friends.
+Dr. Blue's professional interests include emotion regulation, identity development, mindfulness, philosophical psychology, positive psychology, sports psychology, and substance-related concerns.
+In his free time, James enjoys cooking, exercise, fishing, live music, and time with family and friends.

 Alyssa Freedman, M.A.